christofolo/christofolo.github.io/musictheory.md

 | --------------- | ---- | --- | --- |
 | Chord Tones:    | A    | C   | E   |

+__Important thing to understand:__ Triads contain BOTH Major and Minor third intervals.
+The thing that distinguishes Major triads from Minor traids is how they are built.

 ## Part 12: The Diminished Triad

 Major and Minor triads are each composed of a Major third and a Minor third.
 However, what if you were to create a chord that is composed of two minor thirds?
 This triad is called a Diminished triad and it happens naturally in every Major scale.